pytunia/virtual-spot-weld/doc-user-mkdocs-project/docs/apireference.md

 ###  ptn_functions.geo

 The ptn_functions.geo file contains various functions to solve for geometrical problems.
-All functions are designed for 2D space, i.e. the z-coordinate is ignored.
+All functions are designed for 2D space, i.e. the z-coordinate is ignored, unless otherwise stated.

 #### calc_intersection_line_circle